frc461/Rowdy24/doc/subsystems/README.md

 # Subsystems Documentation

-This section of the documentation contains a more in-depth specification of the software implementation of each subsystem.
+This section of the documentation contains a more in-depth specification of each subsystem's software implementation.
 Each subsystem has its own page that will go into detail about its functions (methods), objectives, and control.
 The subsystem classes include:

 - [Angler](ANGLER.md) - mechanical system in the robot used to adjust the angle of the shooter
 - [Elevator](ELEVATOR.md) - mechanical system in the robot with the ability to extend upward to increase its height and reach